AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with a ``dependency_aspect`` it used purely for static analyses purposes and is not executed.
+There are no dynamic semantics associated with a ``dependency_aspect`` it used purely for static analysis purposes and is not executed.

 .. centered:: **Examples**